Article

 fig_fix=fix_pivot[['Barrels']].iplot(kind='bar',title='PADD 3 exports vs Fixtures',asFigure=True)

-What we can see from this chart is that Refinitiv Fixtures show good correlation with estimated crude exports from PADD 3, and can be reasonably used as a predictor of the direction or trend of U.S. crude exports.
+What we can see from this chart is that LSEG Fixtures show good correlation with estimated crude exports from PADD 3, and can be reasonably used as a predictor of the direction or trend of U.S. crude exports.
 Similar analysis can be done for other regions or commodities.

 Complete source code for this article can be downloaded from Github